antvis/github-config/README.md

 3. If `stale` label is added, the workflow will automatically:

    - Add a pre-canned comment about inactivity
-   - Close the issue
+   - Close the issue as not-planned

 4. If `wontfix` label is added, the workflow will automatically:

    - Add a pre-canned comment explaining the decision
-   - Close the issue
+   - Close the issue as not-planned

 5. If `notabug` label is added, the workflow will automatically:

    - Add a pre-canned comment explaining the decision
-   - Close the issue
+   - Close the issue as not-planned

 ### `resolved-pending-release.yml`